lukasz-lech-tink/args-kata/README.md

 ## About this Kata

-This Kata is presented in Robert C..
-Martin’s book “Clean Code”, chapter 14.
+This Kata is presented in Robert C. Martin’s book “Clean Code”, chapter 14.

 ## Problem Description